Born of Osiris: The Eternal Reign and The Simulation (2016–2020)

-Angel or Alien and upcoming seventh studio album (2021–present)
+Angel or Alien, Through Shadows and departure of Buras and McKinney (2021–present)

 On March 18, 2021, the band released a new single called "White Nile" accompanied by a music video.
-On May 13, 2021, the band release a new single and music video entitled "Angel or Alien" and announced the release of a new album with the same name for July 2, 2021.
+On May 13, 2021, the band released a new single and music video entitled "Angel or Alien" and announced the release of a new album with the same name for July 2, 2021.

-Born of Osiris started writing a follow-up album to Angel or Alien as early as February in 2022.
+Born of Osiris started writing a follow-up album to Angel or Alien as early as February in 2021.
+On August 16, 2023, the band released a new single, "Torchbearer", followed by "A Mind Short Circuiting" on February 29, 2024.

+On March 1, 2024, longtime keyboardist and vocalist Joe Buras announced his departure from the band, citing personal growth and aspirations as his reasons for leaving.
+On April 24, 2024, the band released another stand-alone single, "Elevate."